Seager stars with 2-run HR, stellar defense to lead Rangers over D-backs 3-1 in World Series Game 3

 Drysdale teamed with fellow Hall of Famer Sandy Koufax in the pitching rotation to help the Dodgers win the World Series in 1959, 1963 and 1965.

-The Rangers also aren’t sure about their pitching plans for Tuesday.
-Bochy said before Monday’s game that right-hander Jon Gray was an option, but he threw in relief after Scherzer came out of the game.
+The Rangers will counter with lefty Andrew Heaney.
+Bochy said before Monday’s game that Gray was an option, but he threw 30 pitches Monday.

 AP MLB: https://apnews.com/hub/mlb